New Vikings defensive tackle Michael Pierce: 'I'll be ready to roll'

 After playing in 16 games as a rookie, Pierce became the starting nose tackle as Brandon Williams shifted to three-technique.
 Pierce became a respected run-stopper, ranking as Pro Football Focus’ fifth-best interior linemen in 2018 before dropping to 48th last year.

 After Tennessee ran the top-seeded Ravens out of the playoffs last season, Baltimore decided to upgrade its defensive line.
-They traded a fifth-round draft pick to Jacksonville for Calais Campbell, signed Rams defensive tackle Michael Brockers and let Pierce walk at the end of his one-year contract.
+The Ravens traded a fifth-round draft pick to Jacksonville for Calais Campbell, signed Rams defensive tackle Michael Brockers and let Pierce walk at the end of his one-year contract.

 Pierce said he wasn’t surprised or upset.
 He said he knew that adding the more versatile Campbell and Brockers meant the Ravens likely would choose to move Williams back to his more natural position at nose tackle.